tomershay100/The-Coins-Game/README.md

 You need java 13 and you can download TheCoinsGame.jar and run it with: >TheCoinsGame.jar on command prompt or press the file you can also view the code in the .java files under src folder, The audio .wav files are located in resources folder.

-run from commend-prompt ar terminal using ant: https://ant.apache.org/ use the bulid.xml file and run:
+run from commend-prompt or terminal using ant: https://ant.apache.org/ use the bulid.xml file and run:

-* >ant compile
+* The-Coins-Game-master>ant compile
-* >ant run
+* The-Coins-Game-master>ant run